2015 US Open – Men's singles

 Novak Djokovic defeated Roger Federer in the final, 6–4, 5–7, 6–4, 6–4 to win the men's singles tennis title at the 2015 US Open.
 It was his second US Open title and tenth major title overall.
 By reaching the final, Djokovic became the third man to reach all four major finals in the same year in the Open Era, after Rod Laver and Federer.
-The final was also a rematch of the final at the Cincinnati Masters three weeks earlier, which Federer won in straight sets.
+The final was also a rematch of the Cincinnati final three weeks earlier, and a rematch of the 2007 US Open final eight years prior, both won by Federer.

 Marin Čilić was the defending champion, but lost to Djokovic in the semifinals.

-This was the first time since the 2010 US Open that Andy Murray lost before the quarterfinals of a major, losing to Kevin Anderson in the fourth round.
-This ended a streak of 18 consecutive Grand Slam quarterfinals (not counting the 2013 French Open, which he missed due to injury).
+This marked the first time since the 2010 US Open that Andy Murray lost before the quarterfinals of a major, losing to Kevin Anderson in the fourth round: a streak of 18 consecutive major quarterfinals (not counting the 2013 French Open, which he missed due to injury).

-This marked the last US Open appearances for 2001 champion and former world No. 1 Lleyton Hewitt, and former world No. 2 Tommy Haas.
+This marked the last US Open appearances of 2001 champion and former world No. 1 Lleyton Hewitt, and former world No. 2 Tommy Haas.